pritambuzz/oms.py/README.md

 2019-05-09 14:45:39,345 - micro - DEBUG - Microservice Manifest './microservice.yml' already exists!
 2019-05-09 14:45:39,346 - micro - INFO - Serving on: '*:8080'
 ```

+This will spawn a Flask application (using the production-ready [waitress web server](https://docs.pylonsproject.org/projects/waitress/en/stable/)), preconfigured to serve the masses!

 Or, use the [omg-cli](https://github.com/microservices/omg-cli):